spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 setting up the Airtable base, for the sake of completeness I'll go over that again here.

+## How forms are handled in SvelteKit

+Because SvelteKit builds on top of the standard [Web APIs] there's not a great deal of difference in how you handle forms in SvelteKit over standard HTML form submissions.

+Collect data on the client &rArr; submit to the server &rArr; process the data &rArr; send a response back to the client.

+Each of the examples in this post will be following this approach.

 ## Create a new SvelteKit project

 To create the example project I'll scaffold out a new SvelteKit